India’s Bio-economy Opportunities Service from Biobiz – Click to See All Opportunities

 • Example: Balrampur Chini Mills (Balrampur, Uttar Pradesh) provides agricultural residues like bagasse as feedstock for gasification.

-• Waste management companies: Partnerships with waste management companies can enable the utilization of organic waste streams like food scraps or yard trimmings for gasification.
+• Waste management companies: Partnerships with waste management companies can enable the utilization of organic waste streams like yard trimmings for gasification.

 • Example: Eco Wise Waste Management (Noida, Uttar Pradesh) partners with biomass gasification projects to utilize organic waste streams.